 1 large portobello, sliced

 Preparation: Begin by snapping the ends from the asparagus, leaving you with the tender tips.
 Place the asparagus tips on a plate and squeeze fresh lemon juice atop then season with salt, let set.
 Next peel the skin away from the roasted sweet potato and dice into bite-sized cubes.
 Slice the portobello mushroom.

 Meanwhile heat your broiler or grill and roast the tomatillos and Serrano pepper until the skins are charred and blackened.
 Once charred remove and place the tomatillos and pepper in a food processor or blender to puree, season with salt.
 In a serving dish mix in the sweet potato, portobello and asparagus tips.
 Drizzle the roasted tomatillo dressing on top and serve.

 Steamed Artichokes with White Wine, Garlic Butter

-Prepare the artichoke for steaming by peeling away the tough outer leaves, cut away the top as well as any points on remaining leaves.
+Preparation: Prepare the artichokes for steaming by peeling away the tough outer leaves, cut away the top as well as any points on remaining leaves.
 Rub the cut artichoke with fresh lemon to prevent browning.
-Steam for at least 30 minutes (if you would like save the liquid for a vegetable soup stock.)
+Steam for at least 30 minutes (if you would like, save the liquid for a vegetable soup stock.)

 Set a small saucepan over medium heat.
 Add the white wine and garlic and simmer until the liquid is reduced by half.
 Add lemon juice and salt.
 Finally add the butter and stir until thickened.
-Serve alongside artichokes.
+Serve alongside artichokes for dipping.

 * The Asparagus Tip, Roasted Sweet Potato and Portobello Salad with a Charred Tomatillo Dressing would compliment a grilled fish such as Snapper too!